 – This park is perfect for a weekend getaway or a week-long stay as it contains 13 cabins, 3 cottages, 6 yurts and 50 campsites!

 – Disc golf, miniature golf, boating and kayaking are also popular activities.
-Disc golf and miniature golf do require additional fees.
+FYI, there are additional fees for disc golf and miniature golf.

 Indiana – Waterfalls, hiking trails and caves, oh my!

 – Be sure to check out the recurring “Help Feed the Birds” and “Planetarium Star Show” events in the summer and fall.

 – There are plenty of trails for hiking, ranging from “Easy” to “Very Rugged.”
 Check out all the trail options here.